Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Withdraw mBTC from Bitcoin Betting to Fairlay

-You can send funs back by making a transfer to user 1.
-Do not send ETH or WBTC.
-Only BTC are supported.
-You must reference your Fairlay User ID  like for example in the reference field.
+You can send mBTC back by making a transfer to user 1.
+Do not send mETH or mWBTC.
+You must reference your Fairlay user ID in the reference field.
 For example 1016024.
 Do not write anything further.

 ### Direct BTC Deposits (Update):